Andorra and The Pyrenees

 Passport:

-UK passport holders should carry a valid passport at all times.
+All travellers should carry a valid passport at all times.

 There must more than 6 months left after your return to UK.
 Please Note: Most foreign countries ignore the expiry date and count ten years from the issue date.